-Here are practical tips to help you and your food truck supplier negotiations:
+Practical tips to help your food truck supplier negotiations:

 All good salespeople think about what they want from a meeting with a customer well in advance.
 They will know precisely what they want to achieve and how far from this target they will stray.
 Most buyers only start to think about what they want when in the meeting itself and so they are often unprepared to strike the best deal.

 For a start, get hold of a price list.
 Then take a few minutes before a meeting to think about the prices and terms you need.
 Consider the arguments you will put forward to get these.
 What compromises would you be prepared to make?
 What can you offer them that they value, but which might cost you little?
 Can you barter?
 Even if you are short of time, setting aside just ten minutes to do this will give you invaluable negotiating muscle.

 The first and most obvious way to get a better price is to ask for it, yet few people do.
 They just accept the list price.
 Get into the habit of asking, “What is my discount this month?”
 Some salespeople may just laugh and say “Good try,” but many others will respond: “I can only give you 10 per cent, I’m afraid.”
 That’s 10 per cent more than you had before.